 (6.4)

-When more information about the distance is required than the distance of one individual point, for example to measure a complete shape of a workpiece, the point source is replaced by a line-shaped illumination to image an entire cross-section through the surface of the workpiece (Sellen et al. 2014, p.
+When more information about the distance is required than the distance of one individual point—for example, to measure the complete shape of a workpiece—the point source is replaced by a line-shaped illumination to image an entire cross-section through the surface of the workpiece (Sellen et al. 2014, p.
 671).
-This measuring principle is known as light section sensor and can extract information about the distance between sensor and workpiece along one profile section of the workpiece – allowing the extraction of more information about the workpiece geometry.
+This measuring technique is known as a light section sensor, and it can extract information about the distance between sensor and workpiece along one profile section of the workpiece—allowing the extraction of more information about the workpiece geometry.
 Generally, triangulation sensors can cover a measurement range between 1 mm and 1 m with a precision down to the micrometer range (Keferstein 2015, p.
 205).

-When the measuring principle is even further extended, another very common measuring principle results: when multiple lines are imaged onto the object to be measured, the method of fringe projection results (Sellen et al. 2014, p.
+This measuring principle can be further extended: when multiple lines are imaged onto the object to be measured, the method of fringe projection results (Sellen et al. 2014, p.
 677).
-This method even allows the reconstruction of a 3D model of the measured object can be calculated (Sellen et al. 2014, p.
+This method even allows the reconstruction of a 3D model of the measured object (Sellen et al. 2014, p.
 677).
-The object to be measured is illuminated with different fringes and when the fringe lines are detected with a camera system under a different angle, they follow the contour of the object which can be subsequently reconstructed based on the measured information (Sellen et al. 2014, p.
+The object to be measured is illuminated with different fringes, and when the fringe lines are detected with a camera system under a different angle, they follow the contour of the object, which can be subsequently reconstructed based on the measured information (Sellen et al. 2014, p.
 677).
-Often, a different fringes patterns are projected one after another and the pitch length of the grating is more and more reduced to increase the resolution of the contour height information with an interval nesting (Sellen et al. 2014, p.
+Often, different fringe patterns are projected one after another, and the pitch length of the grating is gradually reduced to increase the resolution of the contour height information with interval nesting (Sellen et al. 2014, p.
 679).
 This approach is illustrated in Figure 6-7.

-As shown, different fringe patterns are projected one after another onto an object within the measurement volume and a camera image is taken.
+As shown, different fringe patterns are projected one after another onto an object within the measurement volume, and a camera image is taken.
 With each pattern, the pitch length of the fringes is reduced.
 When a point P is considered, the different camera images feature a dark/bright pattern at the associated camera pixel.
-This pattern can be converted into a binary number describing whether the point was located within a bright or dark area of the images.
-With this information, the x,y,z coordinates of this specific points can be reconstructed.
-When this procedure is applied for the binary number of all camera images, the entire object geometry in the three-dimensional space can be calculated as the fringe patterns follow the contour of the measured object.
+This pattern can be converted into a binary number describing whether the point was located within a bright or dark area of the image.
+With this information, the x,y,z coordinates of this specific point can be reconstructed.
+When this procedure is applied to the binary numbers of all camera images, the entire object geometry in the three-dimensional space can be calculated, as the fringe patterns follow the contour of the measured object.

 Figure 6-7: Setup of a fringe projector.